Fronkln/SoundLib/README.md

 <br>-Voicer names (VCRB)
 <br>
 ### Usage
 <br>Drag and drop the folder in which sound_def.bin or the sound bin files reside.
+And to export back, drag sound_def_out or out_sound to the exe.
 <br><br>
 Alternatively, it can be used through commandline